Introducing the Business Texting Framework

 - Don’t be afraid to send multiple texts that simply check in or follow up on previous messages.
 A simple, “Just wanted to check in and bubble up our conversation to the top of your inbox” can be the key to getting a response.

 - Pepper your sequences with yes/no questions to bolster engagement.

 - Need more tips for including messages that get responses?
 Refer to How to Optimize Business Texting Response Rates.

-You don’t want to fly blind when you are sending text sequences.
+You don’t want to fly blind when you are sending text sequences or any other important relationship-generating communication.
 Use texting analytics and your CRM or ATS integration to find out what messages are working.